saha-ms/itconsultantservice/client/README.md

 bash
 npm start
-The frontend application will run at http://localhost:3000.
+The frontend will run at http://localhost:3000.

 Docker
-Build and Run Frontend Container
+Build and Run Frontend with Docker
 Build the Docker image:

 bash